 Today, there are tons of different employers offering similar options.
-Chipotle, Starbucks and Chrysler all recently announced expansions of, or additions to, their tuition reimbursement programs.
+Chipotle, Starbucks and Chrysler have all announced expansions of, or additions to, their tuition reimbursement programs in recent years.

 Starbucks will pay half your tuition for the freshman and sophomore years.
 If you make it to junior year, they then offer full tuition reimbursement for both junior and senior year.
 To qualify, Starbucks employees are only required to work a minimum of 20 hours a week; there is no minimum length of service time required to qualify.
 Perhaps best of all, there is no handcuff requiring you to stay with the corporation after graduation.

 In May of 2018, Walmart announced that it will begin subsidizing college tuition for its 1.4 million employees in the U.S. Full- and part-time employees can enroll in courses in business or supply chain management either on campus or online at one of three universities: The University of Florida, Brandman University in Irvine, California, or Bellevue University in Bellevue, Nebraska.
 Employees are required to pay only $1 per day toward the cost of classes and are not obligated to work for the company after they obtain their degrees.